Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "I hope so."

-She reached across the table to touch him.
-He slid both of his hands into hers.
-She pushed her ankles along the insides of his.
+She reaches across the table to touch him.
+He slides both of his hands into hers.
+She pushes her ankles along the insides of his.

 "It’s all they can stand."